Tuition, Fees, Assistantships, and Scholarships

 Psychology Department Scholarships

 Limited funds are available for scholarships for psychology department students.
 To date, the only scholarship in place is the Anthony Rinella Scholarship.
-Interested students should contact Dr. Kim Coggins for more information before, or by, early February of their first year in the school counseling program.
+Interested students should contact Dr. Kim Coggins for more information by early February of their first year in the school counseling program.
 A faculty committee ranks students based on need and academic standing.
 Students enrolled in school counseling are eligible for these funds.

 Special Support for Minority Students/Students with Disabilities

-Some programs also have scholarships available through professional affiliations.
+Some programs also have scholarships available through professional affiliations or other university offices.
 Please contact program coordinators and/or the Office of Student Disability Resource Center for specific information regarding these scholarship opportunities.

 External Scholarships and Funding